KinShip counseling CollEctive

 -

-We offer a free 15-minute consultation where you can ask questions, learn more about therapy, and see if we’re the right fit for you.
+We offer a free 20-minute consultation where you can ask questions, share what's bringing you to therapy, and get a feel for whether Kinship is the right fit for impostor syndrome support.
+Email us at info@simplykinship.com

 Your Work Matters, But So Do You.